Image

 Evaluation of the GORE® EXCLUDER® Thoracoabdominal Branch Endoprosthesis in the Treatment of Thoracoabdominal and Pararenal Aortic Aneurysms

-Studying new treatment for specific aortic aneurysms.
+Studying a new device for treating specific aortic aneurysms.

 Recruiting